mangalam-research/btw/tech_notes.rst

  This will set the site name in the database to what is recorded in the Django settings.

+7. Copy the media directory from the regular site to the demo site.

 Partial Copy
 ~~~~~~~~~~~~